 Overall, white-collar, administrative and technical workers comprise more than 25% of the state’s workforce.

 Maryland is also known for its port city of Baltimore, which is well known for its imports on raw materials and other bulk commodities, such as petroleum.
 The Port of Baltimore’s ranks as the eighth largest port in the United States, and continues to be major influencer in Maryland’s ever-booming economy and its lower than average unemployment rate.

 Just as in other parts of the country, crime is ever-present in Maryland, and residents need to know that they can be represented by a local criminal defense attorney should they ever be charged with, for instance, a sex crime.

 Circumstances involving crimes of a sexual nature are varied and often complex.
 Sex crimes are categorized as a criminal offense that involves a sexual act or sexual contact with another.
 This includes criminal offenses specific to minors.

 Criminal sex offenses vary in nature, from coercion and enticement to kidnapping or abusive sexual contact, with each carrying varying penalties.
 Those convicted of a sex offense are often classified as sex offenders and monitored through a registry in their respective jurisdictions.
 Being accused of a sex crime can have implications to one’s family and professional life.

 If you or someone you know is being investigated for a sex related offense, you need criminal defense attorneys who understand the laws and guidelines in your area.

 In the state of Maryland, the law firm of Lotze Mosley, LLP is a team that understands the many degrees regarding crimes of a sexual nature.

-We offer a free initial consultation to assess your case, and invite you to contact us today at (202) 393-0535 to consult with one of our attorneys.
+We offer an initial consultation to assess your case, and invite you to contact us today at (202) 393-0535 to consult with one of our attorneys.

 We are located at: